 You have launched your hackathon and have started getting participants to sign up.
 Be sure to communicate with your participants throughout your hackathon to provide them guidance, updates, inspiration, or even appreciation.
+Depending on your goal, there are different ways to do this:

 Devpost has a tool called Updates to help you communicate with participants.
 This article will help answer the below questions: